 Destination Guide: Santorini

-Whitewashed houses and churches, splashed with blue, clinging to the cliffs above the water… Santorini’s postcard good looks have to be seen to be believed.
+Fabulous luxury villa rentals, whitewashed houses and churches, splashed with blue, clinging to the cliffs above the water… Santorini’s postcard good looks have to be seen to be believed.
 When an earthquake caused most of the original island to fall into the Caldera, which the sea then filled, it created one of the world’s most beautiful bays, and watching the sun set over the Caldera will ruin any other sunset for you forever!

 Luxury holiday villas in Santorini offer a great base for enjoying all the island has to offer, from memorable walks to soaking up the sun on its black sand beaches, to the fresh Mediterranean/Greek cuisine.
 With great views and fine food and wine on your doorstep you could spend a week here without leaving your villa and not have wasted a second of your time.
 But if you’re venturing out there’s plenty to see.